 Early rolls revealed: Nicholas de Clegg and Mathew de Clegg in Lancashire in 1360.
 The Yorkshire Poll Tax Rolls of 1379 list: Ricardus de Cleghe and Henricus de Cloghe.
 Much later, the Wills of Chester list Thomas Clegg as a tanner in Middleton, Lancashire in 1581 and the same listing included Arthur Clegg, of Fieldhouse in the parish of Rochdale in 1608.

-Important Dates for the Clledge family
+Early History of the Clledge family

 This web page shows only a small excerpt of our Clledge research.
 Another 93 words (7 lines of text) covering the years 1679, 1755, 1702, 1714, 1746, 1723, 1743, 1744, 1746 and are included under the topic Early Clledge History in all our PDF Extended History products and printed products wherever possible.